MustansirNisar/cornell-movie-dialog-chatbot/README.md

 This project uses the Cornell Movie Dialogs Corpus, a dataset containing conversations from movie scripts.
 The dataset is publicly available and widely used for training conversational agents.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to customize this README further based on any additional details or specific instructions you want to include.